By Jessica Singh | Hospitality, Cloud UCaaS

 Modern AI communication platforms provide dashboards with real-time data on call volumes, wait times, resolution rates, and guest sentiment.
 Hotel managers can identify staffing gaps, training opportunities, and service failures as they happen rather than discovering them in monthly reviews.

-What to Consider When Choosing a Hotel Phone System
+Your 7-Point Checklist for Choosing a Hotel Phone System

 Selecting the right telephone system for hotels requires evaluating your property’s specific needs against the capabilities of available platforms.
 Here are the factors that matter most:

-1. Property Size and Complexity
+1. Your Property’s Size and Needs

 A 50-room boutique hotel has different needs than a 2,000-room resort or a chain with 30 properties.
 Ensure the platform scales from your current size to your growth targets without requiring a rip-and-replace migration.